deadlyvipers/dojo_rules/introduction.md

 Hello everyone, this is me.
-I love the Python path.
+I love the Electives path.